react-cosmos/react-cosmos/README.md

-Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about __designing your code around your data and not the other way around.__ Think of how times you saw software go south because of a growing gap between data and the end product and see if Linus’ statement makes any sense.
+Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about __designing your code around your data and not the other way around.__ Think of how times you witnessed software go south because of a growing gap between data and the end product and see if Linus’ statement makes any sense.

 But Cosmos does not impose any specific data structures.
 Instead, it makes them surface by providing a framework driven by the data it consumes, exposing and